Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 :::info Step 4.
 Import account.

-Open on `My Accounts`, click on `Add account or hardware wallet`, and on `Import Account`.
-Select enter the Private Key that you received from the Super Protocol team.
-Then click on the `Import` button.
+Click on your account name at the top of the Metamask window to open the list of your accounts.
+Click `Add account or hardware wallet` and select `Import Account`.
+Enter the Private Key you received from Super Protocol and click `Import`.

 :::